Sleep Apnea and Your Health: What You Should Know

 Individuals with OSA will often experience other sleeping problems such as insomnia and excessive sleepiness during the day.
 The apneas themselves – short pauses in breathing – will often go unnoticed by the individual, though his or her partner may wake up and notice them.
 Sometimes, the person will wake up suddenly in the night, as a result of feeling short of air and gasping for breath.
 Other symptoms include fatigue, mood changes, irritability and waking up with a dry throat and mouth.

 Generally, even once people assume they may have sleep apnea, they avoid undergoing a full evaluation due to the extent of the process.
 As overnight testing is typically required, many simply decide against it because of time constraints or discomfort.
-However, for guests at Pritikin Longevity Center there is now a better option.
-Rather than have to spend the night in a clinic, you have the opportunity to sleep in the comfort of your hotel room at the resort, while state-of-the-art testing and technicians come right to you.
-There is even a complimentary OSA screening for guests who stay two weeks or longer.

 The Impact of Sleep Apnea on Health

 In addition to disrupting your nightly REM cycle, there are a number of health consequences associated with sleep apnea.
 According to research compiled by the Harvard Medical School Division of Sleep Medicine and the WGBH Educational Foundation, there is an increased risk of early death among those living with OSA due to the numerous chronic health diseases often linked to the sleep condition.
 Those with sleep apnea are more likely to develop hypertension, diabetes and heart disease as well as an increased risk of stroke.
 Nearly half of individuals with sleep apnea have hypertension and sometimes, that is the only way to even know they are living with the sleep condition.